WedLinker Developer Guide

 • 2a1.
 System shows an error message prompting the user to delete a valid contact.
 Use case resumes at step 1.

-Use case: UC19 — Delete Wedding
+Use case: UC31 — Delete Wedding

-Similar to UC18 except deleting wedding.
+Similar to UC30 except deleting wedding and two additional extensions.

-Use case: UC20 — Delete Task
+Use case: UC32 — Delete Task

-Similar to UC18 except deleting task.
+Similar to UC30 except deleting task.

-Use case: UC21 — Delete Tag
+Use case: UC33 — Delete Tag

-Similar to UC18 except deleting tag.
+Similar to UC30 except deleting tag and two additional extensions.

 Use case: UCSH01 — Edit details for a Contact